kparc/kcc/README.md

 explicitly declare function arguments.
 Of course you can also do that in k if you want to, but if you don't, a function can have up to three implicit arguments called `x`, `y` and `z`, which means you declare them by simply referencing them in the function body.
-It is an extremely convinient feature, not nearly as scary as it sounds:
+It is an extremely convenient feature, not nearly as scary as it sounds:

 ```q